WebexCC-SA/LAB-2857/docs/08-connectflow-03-ic.md

         }'
         ```

-    - Import it into httpie, Bruno or Postman, as you did in the previous section '_Backend Peparation_'.
+    - Import it into httpie, Bruno or Postman, as you did in the previous section '_Backend Preparation_'.
 Here we are showing how to do it with httpie:

     - In **Auth**, replace _YOUR_BOT_TOKEN_ with your bot Token.
 In the **Body**, replace _INBOUND_WEBHOOK_URL_ with URL for the Inbound Webhook created above (```https://hooks.us.webexconnect.io/events/ASKAS3CYE5``` in this example), and use your POD number: